rakesh-v-shetty/MedPrompt_AI_Chatbot/README.md

-# MedPrompt AI Chatbot ✨
+# MedPrompt AI Chatbot: Advanced Medical Assistant ✨

 MedPrompt AI is an advanced medical assistant chatbot designed to provide information based on medical contexts.
 It leverages cutting-edge large language models (LLMs) and a robust Retrieval-Augmented Generation (RAG) system to offer **comprehensive, empathetic, and accurate responses** to your medical questions.